 EOF

-# Only write read_timeout if set - otherwise ctrl-exec uses its own default.
+# Only write read_timeout if set - otherwise dispatcher uses its own default.

 if [ -n "$READ_TIMEOUT" ]; then